Understanding HMAC

 Inner Hash Computation

-ipadand concatenated with the message. - The result is hashed:
+ipadand concatenate with the message. - Hash the result:

 H((key ⊕ ipad) || message).